RachelL19630/RachelL19630.github.io/projects/encryption/README.md

 ## Part 4: Reflection Questions

 - What is the difference between symmetric and asymmetric encryption?
 What purpose did each serve in this simulation?
+	Asymmetric encryption is using a public and private key of a computer (to encrypt with the public key and decrypt with the private).
+The symmetric encryption is when there is a shared secret used to encrypt and decrypt all the messages.
 - Why is it important that this protocol uses a new key for each message?
 - Why is it important that you never share your secret key?
 - In the transport layer, do these messages use TCP or UDP?
 Why?